 Who we’re working with

-The Environmental Audit Committee reviews government progress towards sustainable development.
-Defra’s ministers are sometimes invited to give evidence to the committee on how the government is doing.
+Defra supports improved transparency and independent scrutiny by working with the Environmental Audit Committee (EAC) and the National Audit Office.
+The EAC reviews government progress towards sustainable development.
+Ministers and officials are sometimes invited to give evidence to the committee on how the government is doing.
 Read more about the committee’s inquiries into sustainable development.